nicksavill/DEB_development/Course_outline.md

 Week 3: Data visualisation
 How to choose appropriate visualisations for different data types.
 Coding for producing a range of plot types, for data exploration.

+Week 4: Combining data
+Adding new data, merging dataframes, subsetting dataframes

-Week 4: Inferential statistics
+Week 5: Inferential statistics
 Teaching the principals of testing variation between groups.
 Coding to run bootstrapping tests.
 Describing commonly used approaches (t-tests).

-Week 5: Multivariate analysis 1.
+Week 6: Multivariate analysis 1.
 Introduction to the concepts of multivariate statistics.

-Week 6: Multivariate analysis 2.
+Week 7: Multivariate analysis 2.
 How to visualise and interpret multivariate relationships in Python.
 Using examples to provide a framework.

-Week 7: Multivariate analysis
-Expanding using additional examples.

 Week 8: Putting the results in biological context – more on the system
 Interactive session where student groups are able to discuss with staff in charge of each dataset outcomes of their investigations.
 Including a presentation from the “dataset coordinator” about the data and the advanced or wider implications/applications of the datasets